IoannisKaldiris/Discord-Bot/README.md

 - `.gitignore`.

 ## 🚀 See it live
-Best way to evaluate: interact with the running bot in the community server.
+Once again the best way to evaluate: interact with the running bot in the community server.
 👉 **https://discord.gg/XMeevpkj**

 ## 👤 Author